callumwebb/cwebby/content/about/index.md

 - maintenance of heavy haul railways
 - pilot program and first two years of [CoderDojo WA](http://coderdojowa.org.au/)

-In the past year or so I've developed a keen interest for data science and statistics.
+In the past year or so I've developed a keen interest for data science, statistics, and machine learning.
 Outside of work I enjoy photography, working out, and playing music.

 ![This is me](/img/me.jpg)